wibb1/JavaScriptAlgorithumsAndDataStructures/Section-16-QuickSort/QuickSort.md

 - The runtime of quick sort depends in part on how the pivot is selected
 - Ideally, the pivot should be chosen so that it is roughly the median value in the data set you are sorting
-- For simplicity, we'll always choose the pivot to be the first element (we'll talk about the concequences of this later)
+- For simplicity, we'll always choose the pivot to be the first element (we'll talk about the consequences of this later)

 ## Psuedocode

-- It will help to accept three arguemnts: array, start index, end index.
+- It will help to accept three arguments: array, start index, end index.
 These can default to `start = 0` and `end = (array.length - 1)`
 - Grab the pivot from the start of the array
 - Store the current pivot index in a variable (this will keep track of where the pivot should end up)
 - Loop through the array from the start until the end